Mark Canha Preview, Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.72 team ERA ranks 23rd among all MLB pitching staffs.
+- The Cardinals have a 4.71 team ERA that ranks 23rd across all MLB pitching staffs.

-- The Cardinals surrender the second-fewest home runs in baseball (170 total, 1.1 per game).
+- Cardinals pitchers combine to allow the second-fewest home runs in baseball (170 total, 1.1 per game).

-- Thompson gets the start for the Cardinals, his ninth of the season.
-He is 5-7 with a 4.57 ERA and 67 strikeouts in 61 2/3 innings pitched.
+- Hudson (6-2) gets the starting nod for the Cardinals in his 12th start of the season.
+He's put together a 4.95 ERA in 76 1/3 innings pitched, with 42 strikeouts.

-- The lefty's last time out came on Wednesday against the Milwaukee Brewers, when he went five innings, surrendering four earned runs while giving up five hits.
+- In his last appearance on Saturday, the right-hander threw six innings against the San Diego Padres, giving up two earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.